knightzac19/NodeJS-ArkService/README.md

 There's no functions that need to be run, it will start the server up from there.

-**Do not run the server until you complete the setup below!
+~~**Do not run the server until you complete the setup below!
 If you happen to run it before hand, you will encounter several errors.
-It will generate a corrupt sqlite file and you should just delete it before continuing.**
+It will generate a corrupt sqlite file and you should just delete it before continuing.**~~ This is no longer an issue, the module should prevent **most** configuration errors on launch now.

 Then just run **node index.js** and you should something like see this,
 ```